 The large number of valid H-1B registrations for potential applicants (= beneficiaries) with multiple valid applications could indicate illegal collusion between companies.
 As a result, the USCIS has conducted extensive investigations and denied or revoked H-1B applications accordingly.

-In response to these (suspected) illegal agreements and activities, the H-1B lottery procedure for the coming fiscal year has been changed as described above.
-From now on, the draw will no longer be based on registered companies, but on beneficiaries.
+In response to these (suspected) illegal agreements and activities, the H-1B lottery procedure for Fiscal Year 2025 was changed as described above.
+Since then, the draw is no longer based on registered companies, but on beneficiaries.

 US FISCAL YEAR | ONLINE REGISTRATION TIME FRAME |